Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Non-hermiticity and the fractional-time scenario

-In fact, the FTSE generates many undesired results, such as the non-existence of stationary energy levels, non-unitarity of the evolution, and consequently, the non-conservation of probability, as discussed in Ref. \cite{laskin2017time}.
-It becomes evident when we transform the FTSE in a usual Schrödinger-like equation with an effective time-dependent non-Hermitian Hamiltonian operator.
-It can be explicitly verified by applying the Riemann-Liouville derivative operator ${}^{\text{RL}}_{~~0}\mathcal{D}_t^{1-\alpha}$ on both sides of the Eq. \eqref{FTSE}, and evoking the following property of the fractional differentiation for $\alpha\in(0,1]$ \cite{iomin2019app}
+The FTSE may generate many undesired results, such as the non-existence of stationary energy levels, non-unitarity of the evolution, and consequently, the non-conservation of probability, as discussed in Ref. \cite{laskin2017time}.
+It becomes evident when we transform the FTSE in a usual Schrödinger-like equation with an effective TD non-Hermitian Hamiltonian operator.
+It can be explicitly shown by applying the Riemann-Liouville derivative operator ${}^{\text{RL}}_{~~0}\mathcal{D}_t^{1-\alpha}$ on both sides of the Eq. \eqref{FTSE}, and utilizing the fractional differentiation property for $\alpha\in(0,1]$ \cite{iomin2019app}, expressed as: